Mount Sinai climb- the challenge of the mountain

 12. Use a small back pack: it’s easier to go hands free so you can carry all your needs.

 A trip to Sinai Mountain is not only a bucket list adventure, it is a spiritual and breath taking event.
-If you are considering a trip to Egypt, consider a stay in Sharm El Sheikh or Dahab.
-The Red Sea is an adventurers playground with some of the best diving and snorkeling in the world.
-It is also perfect for beach side relaxation.
+If you are considering a trip to Egypt, consider a tour with Absolute Egypt Tours - an Aussie owned Tour company with strong roots in Egypt.

 More reading